semicolon-systems/envx/README.md

 envx init --mode password
 ```

 You'll be prompted for a password (minimum 12 characters).
+Input is hidden and the CLI will not display raw salts or secrets.

 ### Encrypt

-Encrypt your `.env` file:
+Encrypt your `.env` file (original file remains unchanged):

 ```bash
 envx encrypt .env